PNHRSPNHRSPNHRS

 Organized by the Philippine Council for Health Research and Development (PCHRD) and the

-Philippine Association of Medical Journal Editors (PAMJE), co-organized by Bicol Consortium for Health Research and Development (BCHRD)
+Philippine Association of Medical Journal Editors (PAMJE), co-organized by Zamboanga Consortium for Health Research and Development (ZCHRD)

 Endorsed by the Asia Pacific Association of Medical Journal Editors (APAME)